Death Never Parts

 The evil came without delay

-to vanquish peasants from earth
+to vanquish peasants from the earth

-With blood they rid the church of gold
+With blood, they rid the church of gold

 left dead across the ground